 Travis Hunter Highlights

-Travis Hunter is young, so his 155-pound weight isn’t really a concern yet.
-He has plenty of time to fill out his 6-foot frame, which will play well against the tall, physical wide receivers in the ACC.
+Travis Hunter is young, so his 165-pound weight isn’t really a concern yet.
+He has plenty of time to fill out his 6-foot frame, which will play well in college.

 After playing sparingly as a freshman, he broke out on both sides of the ball his sophomore season in 2019.
 Per MaxPreps, Hunter recorded seven interceptions, six passes defended and 36 tackles in 11 games.
 He even caught 49 passes for 919 yards and 12 touchdowns.